Frequently Asked Questions

 - What does the City's State of Emergency on Housing and Homelessness do?

 - What are the City's policies on camping?

 I HAVE A HOMELESS CAMP IN FRONT OF MY BUSINESS/HOME.
 WHY CAN’T THE POLICE DO ANYTHING ABOUT IT RIGHT NOW?

-The notification posted by the City gives anywhere from 24 hours to 7 days advanced notice for individuals that they need to pack up and vacate the area.
+The notification posted by the City gives anywhere from 24 hours to 7 days advance notice for individuals that they need to pack up and vacate the area.
 While that’s a vague timeframe, this occurs because it initially takes time to line up the resources to conduct the cleanup.
 Once the schedule is set, the City gives specific timing to the camp, and when a cleanup is initiated either City staff or contractors go to the camp and pick up garbage and any belongings people leave behind.
 Anything deemed as reasonably valuable personal property is then taken to a storage facility in SW Portland and remains available for pickup for a month before it’s either thrown away or donated.